zhlicen/task/README.md

 ## Package task
 ## About
-task is a package for periodic tasks it contains a task interface and a scheduler
+The task is a package for periodic tasks it contains a task interface and a scheduler

 ## Usage
 ```
-import "10.204.28.137/samzho/task"
+import "github.com/zhlicen/task"

 t := YourTaskImpl{}
 task.NewScheduler(3 * time.Second, t)